audreyt/jscex-jquery/README.md

 ============

-Exports Jscex as a jQuery plugin, providing a `$.Jscex` root object along with a helper functions, `$.evalAsync` that runs Jscex and have its `$await` keyword accept jQuery.Deferred objects.
+Exports Jscex as a jQuery plugin, providing a `$.Jscex` root object along with a `$.async` helper that runs a function under Jscex, providing an extra `$await` keyword that implicitly waits for jQuery promises.

 Please see `example.js` for a sample usage, and type `make demo` to see it in action.